 Jesse Black, technician: M.S.
 University of Hawaii, fisheries researcher

-Sarah Giuliani, lab manager: Ball Horticultural Company
+Sarah Giuliani, lab manager: private industry

 Maitreyee Mukherjee, postdoc 2013-2015: Assistant Professor of Biology, West Texas A&M University